Best Life Insurance For Self Employed People In 2023

 Critical Illness Cover

-If you succumb to a qualifying critical illness and survive at least ten days from diagnosis, a cash sum is forthcoming.
+A cash sum is forthcoming if you succumb to a qualifying critical illness and survive at least ten days from diagnosis.
 As with other types of insurance, a critical illness cover payout is funded by a regular monthly premium payment to the insurance provider for the duration of the critical illness policy.

 Common critical illnesses include but are not limited to the following: